Bachelor of General Studies

 Credits: 3

 Math 160 is required for elementary teachers (education majors), critical thinking and problem solving is stressed throughout the course.
 Conceptual understanding of elementary number theory, set theory, numeration systems and their operations algorithms is the subject of the study; as well as the preparation and presentation of Math Fair.
-Prerequisites: 60% in ELA 30-1 and Math 30
+Prerequisites: English Language Arts 30-1 at 60% and Math 30

 Hours: 45